The thyroid glands are paired, lobed-like structures that wrap partly around the windpipe (trachea), about halfway down the neck of dogs.

 Please also read other visitors' experience:

 Like other types of cancer, the exact cause of thyroid cancer is not clear.
+However, there are a couple of possibilities:

 In fact, the U.S. Environmental Protection Agency classifies fipronil as a carcinogen (cancer causing substance) as they have found that exposing animals to fipronil in a lab caused benign and malignant thyroid tumors in such animals.